Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

 Sinkhorn divergence is smooth and differentiable in the inputs and enjoys a better sample complexity \cite{Genevay2019SampleDivergences} compared to regular OT.
-Yet, it can be seen that it requires three evaluations of $\mathcal{OT}_{\lambda}$ rather than one, although the symmetric Sinkhorn algorithm can be used to compute $\mathcal{OT}_{\lambda}(\mu, \mu)$ and $\mathcal{OT}_{\lambda}(\nu, \nu)$ more quickly than the regular Sinkhorn algorithm.
-Additionally, the associated quadratic cost/complexity makes it challenging to compare measures that have tens of thousands of points \cite{Scetbon2020LinearFeatures}.
-Note that we discuss scalable variants of sinkhorn later in \cref{sec:scalingot_cost_approx} and \cref{sec:scaling_stochastic}.
+Yet, it can be seen that it requires three evaluations of $\mathcal{OT}_{\lambda}$ rather than one, although the symmetric Sinkhorn algorithm can be used to compute $\mathcal{OT}_{\lambda}(\mu, \mu)$ and $\mathcal{OT}_{\lambda}(\nu, \nu)$ more quickly than the regular Sinkhorn algorithm. \marginpar{R3}\rref{Altschuler \etal \cite{altschuler2017near} provides analysis of the computational complexity of Sinkhorn and the faster variant called Greenkhorn.} Note that we discuss scalable variants of Sinkhorn later in \cref{sec:scalingot_cost_approx} and \cref{sec:scaling_stochastic}.